isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-paint-a-deck-with-peeling-paint.markdown

 > [Deck Stain for Weathered Wood](https://pestpolicy.com/best-deck-stain-for-weathered-wood/)
 ### [2.
 KILZ Interior/Exterior Deck paint](https://www.amazon.com/dp/B06Y142Y5N/?tag=p-policy-20)
 Kilz is a reliable deck paint that features a simple water-based formulation, which has improved stickiness ability and low peeling action.
 The acrylic latex paint is specially formulated with active natural ingredients that are self-activating.
-Indeed, the paint is self-priming and resistant to mildew.Â Notably, [Kilz has low VOC and fast drying](https://pestpolicy.com/best-baby-safe-paint-for-crib/) .
+Indeed, the paint is self-priming and resistant to mildew.
+Notably, [Kilz has low VOC and fast drying](https://pestpolicy.com/best-baby-safe-paint-for-crib/) .
 ### [3.
 Rust-Oleum Corporation 260925](https://www.amazon.com/dp/B008BOVQI2/?tag=p-policy-20)